Greenray/phpapi/README.md

 	* footer - Specifies the footer text to be placed at the bottom of each output file.
 The footer will be placed to the right of the lower navigation bar.
-	* bottom - Specifies the text to be placed at the bottom of each output file.
-	  The text will be placed at the bottom of the page, below the lower navigation bar.
 	* tree - Create a class tree.
-    * include_source = on|off - To include source code to generated document.
-    * geshi - path to code beautifier for sources.

 DOC COMMENTS